 How to Create Habitat Features for Pest Control

 One of the best ways to work with nature on your property is to create a habitat feature.
 While this may sound technical, it’s really quite simple—and you will love the results.
-Your new habitat features will result in less pests and more harvests for you and your family.
+Your new habitat features will result in less pests and more harvests for your family and community.
 Let’s get started!

 So what is a habitat feature?
 A habitat feature is a space for beneficial critters and wildlife on your property.